DIY Gift Idea: Personalized Craft Supply Box

-It’s Day 4 of Kids Week!
-If you’re in search for a unique kids gift for the holidays, I have a simple idea for you that they are sure to love.
+If you’re in search for a unique kids gift for the holidays, this DIY personalized craft supply box is a simple idea that they are sure to love.
 Make them their own personalized craft supply box filled with fresh supplies.
 I haven’t met a kid (or adult) who doesn’t love a shiny new set of pens, paper, or paints in rainbow colors.

 The beauty of this craft supply box is that you can fill it with whatever you think the child would enjoy.
 Stella and Hazel help me create this one for their cousin’s birthday.
 We started with this awesome clear project box and used my Cricut to personalize it with her name.
 Read on to see what we stocked it with!